-Innovative, data-driven solutions are essential to mitigate these growing risks.
-From the unique vantage point in space, NASA collects critical long-term observations of our changing planet.
+Innovative, data-driven solutions are essential for developing the resilience of America's infrastructure.
+From its unique vantage point in space, NASA collects critical long-term observations of our changing planet.
 NASA produces vast amounts of Earth system science data from satellites, radars, and ships, as well as model outputs, offering a wealth of opportunities for innovative thinkers to leverage these sources.
 The Sustainable Business Model Challenge is designed to identify and foster sustainable business models built around NASA's Earth system science data.

-This challenge invites entrepreneurs, researchers, startups, and innovators to use NASA's publicly available climate and Earth system data sources to create sustainable business models to address climate challenges.
+The challenge seeks entrepreneurs, researchers, startups, and innovators to use NASA's publicly available Earth system data sources to create sustainable business models to help build resilient infrastructure.

-NASA is committed to broadening participation in its solicitations and fostering technology advancements, particularly in applications related to climate change.
-The Sustainable Business Model Challenge seeks to engage a diverse pool of innovators capable of building sustainable businesses that make use of NASA's Earth system science data or models.
-The primary goal is to catalyze the creation of business models that address pressing climate challenges and foster long-term, scalable solutions.
+NASA is committed to broadening participation in its solicitations and fostering technology advancements.
+The Sustainable Business Model Challenge seeks to engage innovators capable of building sustainable businesses that make use of NASA's Earth system science data or models.
+The primary goal is to catalyze the creation of business models that build resilient infrastructure and foster long-term, scalable solutions.

-By engaging new entrepreneurs and fostering innovation, the challenge also serves as a pathway to NASA's SBIR (Small Business Innovation Research) program, helping to scale solutions that can make a real difference in the global response to climate change.
+By engaging new entrepreneurs and fostering innovation, the challenge also serves as a pathway to NASA's SBIR (Small Business Innovation Research) program, helping to scale solutions that can make a real difference in building resilient infrastructure within the United States.